-Though Kentucky made progress in 2005, our combined state and local corporate income tax is still among the highest in the country.
+Kentucky's combined state and local corporate income tax is among the highest in the country.
 To become more competitive, Kentucky should join five of its neighboring states in adopting a single sales apportionment formula.

 Under Kentucky's current double-weighted sales factor apportionment formula, companies are penalized for creating jobs and making additional investments in the Commonwealth.
 By moving to a single sales factor formula, Kentucky will be viewed as a more attractive option for companies making significant capital investments and creating new jobs.